FObersteiner/gosyncit/README.md

 ## TODO

-- add option to skip hidden files (basically done for 'sync' in v0.0.6)
+- add option to skip hidden files for mirror command (done for 'sync' in v0.0.6)
 - add 'quiet' option a la rsync
 - extend commands: SFTP
 - test value of viper cfg in practice